 As far as the Steelers are concerned, it occurs to me that our father-son-relationship kind of flips the script.
 Yes, I do remember watching Super Bowl XIII and Super Bowl XIV with him.
-He did take me to my first game.
+He took me to my first football game.
 But the Steelers were something I had to find myself.

 I can remember at my brother’s wedding reception my father telling me, “Have you talked to Scott (my brother’s new brother-in-law), he went to Colorado where Kordell Stewart, Joey Porter and Clark Haggans of the Steelers went.”